Type::Params

 2. Using the coderef to validate parameters.

-The first stage is slow (it might take a couple of milliseconds), but you only need to do it the first time the sub is called.
+The first stage is slow (it might take a couple of milliseconds), but only needs to be done the first time the sub is called.
 The second stage is fast; according to my benchmarks faster even than the XS version of Params::Validate .

 Modern Api